Rothbury Branch: Opening at last

 On 1 November 1870, the line opened to the public, the directors having travelled over the line the previous day.

 The steepest gradient was said to be 1 in 60 and there was a twelve-arch viaduct at Fontburn.
 There were stations at Rothbury, Brinkburn, Ewesley and Scotsgap, and a private platform at Rothley for the use of the Trevelyan Estates.
 The Rothley platform was later renamed Longwitton and made public.

 The working arrangement with the NBR was considered onerous by the Northumberland Central directors, but there was no alternative.
 Operations made a small profit in the early weeks, but that soon turned to a loss.
 The line had cost £95,000 to build, and the Company owed £9,600 to contractors, as well as having incurred heavy debenture debts and issued preference shares, and it was obvious that financial disaster was imminent.

 Absorbed by the North British Railway

 The only way out was a sale to the NBR, which was agreed at a meeting in Newcastle on 23 February 1872, although fiercely opposed by a section of shareholders.
 The NBR paid off the £9,600 debt, and ordinary shares were to be guaranteed 1% until 1878.
 The NBR acquired the line for about 10% of its cost.
 That was implied to be a considerable bargain for the NBR.
 A prominent Northumberland Central Railway shareholder was reported as saying, at the final shareholders' meeting, that the NBR was being made a present of the line.
 However, the NBR acquired a bankrupt, loss-making business, paid its £9,600 immediate debts, paid 3% mortgages taken out by the NCR, and paid 1% on worthless NCR stock for seven years.

-The acquisition was formalised by Act of Parliament of 18 July 1872.
+The acquisition was formalised by the North British Railway Act 1872 (35 & 36 Vict. c. cxxiii) of 18 July 1872.